William Manon Cornett

 William "Manon" Cornett was a Kentucky politician and served as Chief of Staff to Congressman John W. Langley from 1912 to 1914.

 and Deputy Insurance Commissioner for the State of Kentucky from 1921 to 1924.

-Manon was born on September 9, 1882 in Cornettsville, Kentucky (near Hazard) on September 9, 1882, and died May 3, 1956.
+Manon was born on September 9, 1882, in Cornettsville, Kentucky (near Hazard), and died May 3, 1956.

 Early life

 Manon Cornett was the eldest child of Eli H. Cornett and Jane Combs Cornett.
 In 1900 at the age of 18 he was listed as a 'farmer' At 19, he attended the University of Kentucky in Lexington, Kentucky, for one year.
 In 1903 he married Clara Belle Eversole and had three (3) children: Juanita Nell Cornett (wife of Arch Glass Mainous), Joseph E. Cornett, and Claribel Cornett.
 Manon's father, Eli H. Cornett, was Sheriff of Perry County, Kentucky.